davidje13/lean-qr/README.md

 ```

 Requests outside the range `0 <= x < size, 0 <= y < size` will return `false`.

+## Notable Changes in Version 2

+For basic use, updating from version 1.x to 2.x should have no issues, but
+if you are using more advanced customisation options or relying on specific
+behaviours, you may need to update your code:

+- `.reg` (regular expression) properties of modes have been replaced with
+  `.test` (API compatible with `RegExp.test`).
+Custom modes will need
+  updating;
+- `iso8859_1` mode will now explicitly set the ECI to 3 for better
+  compatibility with some readers.
+If you only need 7-bit ASCII characters,
+  use `ascii` mode instead (which does not set the ECI, saving some space).
+  `auto` mode will handle this automatically;
+- `auto` mode is now able to mix `utf8` with other modes if it will save
+  space (some QR codes may change, but the meaning will be the same);
+- `shift_jis` mode (and custom modes) can now be registered more easily,
+  using `updatedGenerator = generator.with(shift_jis)`;
+- `toSvgSource` / `toSvgDataURL` now accept `rgb()` / `rgba()` syntax for
+  colours, matching `toSvg`;
+- `toCanvas` / `toImageData` / `toDataURL` no longer accept 32-bit
+  little-endian integer values for colours.
+If you were using this legacy
+  behaviour, update your code to pass colours as arrays instead:
+  `[red, green, blue, alpha?]` (for example, `[255, 0, 255, 255]` = purple);
+- some error message texts have changed;
+- internal properties and methods are now minified (documented methods are
+  not affected);
+- the library is smaller than ever!

 ## Resources